 You should never remove the plastic models from the computer lab or the student lounge, but you can buy your own.
 The Chemistry Stockroom sells a very inexpensive, easy to use kit ($20 cash).
 The kit is light, backpack-friendly (especially if you pour the pieces into a little bag), and reasonably sturdy.
 Once you begin carrying it around, you will have a kit handy whenever you need it (including exams).
 Besides, nothing says to your dormie, “I’m taking o chem.
 Respect my suffering.” like a plastic molecule hanging from your backpack.
 (Thinking of buying a used kit?
 Make sure it contains the pieces you need: parts list + photos.)

 Inexpensive electronic model kits are also available.
-We have a campus site license for both Spartan ’16 and Odyssey Student v.5.
+We have a campus site license for both Spartan ’18 and Odyssey Student v.6.
 This means that you can download both of these programs to your personal computer and use them while you are on campus (you also need to be connected to the internet).

-- Spartan ’16 access.
-Go to downloads.reed.edu, scroll down to Spartan ’16, and follow the instructions there
+- Spartan ’18 access.
+Go to downloads.reed.edu, scroll down to Spartan, and follow the instructions there.
+Make sure you select “Network license” and enter the correct license server information.

-- Odyssey Student v.5 access.
-Go to Wavefunction’s downloads page, scroll down to the appropriate version of Odyssey STUDENT, and use the link to save the installer program to your computer.
+- Odyssey Student v.6 access.
+Go to downloads.reed.edu, scroll down to Odyssey, and follow the instructions there.
 Installation is accomplished in the same way you might install any other program.
-Make sure you select “Network license” and enter the same license server information that was used for Spartan ’16.
+Make sure you select “Network license” and enter the same license server information that was used for Spartan ’18.